 Winery Descriptions, Driving Directions, Tasting Room Hours

 Take Vineyard Drive to the right off Highway 46 West, and drive 4.5 miles to Opolo Vineyards.
-Watch carefully for the entrance to Opolo.
+Observe for the entrance to Opolo.
 Take the short drive on the gravel road to the tasting room and winery buildings.
-It’s a very pretty drive alongside oak trees and the vineyards.
-Once in the tasting room you will be treated to the tasting of six wines.
+It’s a gorgeous drive alongside oak trees and the vineyards.
+Once in the tasting room, you will be treated to the tasting of six wines.
 The Viognier is delicious, but the emphasis is on the reds.
-Be sure to try the Pinot Noir, a fruity and heavy Pinot grown on cool northern slopes of the hillside vineyards.
+Be sure to try the Pinot Noir, a fruity and heavy-bodied Pinot grown on cool northern slopes of the hillside vineyards.
 The two Zinfandels are both excellent and worth comparing.
-Opolo also produces a Sangiovese, which is medium bodied and refreshing.
+Opolo also produces a Sangiovese, which is medium-bodied and refreshing.

-From top brewmaster to top winemaker, that’s Sherman Thacher.
+From top brewmaster to a top winemaker, that’s Sherman Thacher.
 A country boy at heart, Sherman decided that the Paso Robles area was the best place to set up shop for his family and to hone his winemaking skills.
-This is a small winery but several different wines are made, including some interesting blends like the wonderful Controlled Chaos.
+Thacher is a small winery, but several different wines are made, including some exciting blends like the beautiful Controlled Chaos.
 The wines at Thacher are all excellent, and shall we say, brewed to perfection.
 Thacher is just about one and a half miles from Norman on Vineyard Drive.

-From Thacher, continue on Vineyard Drive about three quarters of a mile.
-High on the hill overlooking this beautiful area known as Adelaida region is this interesting winery.
-The name comes from the whale bones and fossils found in the calcarous soils of this region.
+From Thacher, continue on Vineyard Drive about three-quarters of a mile.
+High on the hill, the winery overlooks this beautiful area known as Adelaida.
+The winery name comes from the whale bones and fossils found in the calcareous soils in the area.
 It is all about reds at this winery, Cabernet, Zinfandel, and Syrah.
-The Syrah wine has beautiful earthy characteristics while the Cab and Zin are deliciously fruit forward.
+The Syrah wine has attractive earthy characteristics, while the Cab and Zin are delicious fruit-forward.

 Continue on Vineyard Drive after leaving Whalebone and turn left at Adelaida Road.
-The winery is a partnership between the Perrin Family of the famous Châteauneuf-du-Pape winery Chateau de Beaucastel, and Robert Haas, an American wine merchant.
-The site of the winery was chosen after a long search for a climate and soil that matched that of the Chateau de Beaucastel in France.
-They also wanted to use identical Rhone varietal type grapes, so the winery imported cuttings from France and grafted them on to rootstock.
+The winery is a partnership between the Perrin Family of the famous Châteauneuf-du-Pape winery Chateau de Beaucastel and Robert Haas, an American wine merchant.
+The site of the Tablas Creek Winery is similar to the climate and soil of the Chateau de Beaucastel in France.
+They also wanted to use the same Rhone varietal type grapes, so the winery imported cuttings from France and grafted them on to rootstock.
 The result is some excellent Rhone type wines that you won’t taste at any other California winery.
 We recommend the tour, which is not your ordinary winery tour.
-Much of the tour takes you through their nursery where you will learn how they graft their vines from the original cuttings from France.
+Much of the tour takes you through their nursery, where you will learn how they graft their vines from the original cuttings from France.
 One other interesting note, the grapes are all organically grown here.
-There is a $10 fee, that includes a logo glass, and is refunded on any purchase of wine.